-3-day and 5-day Toddler Dismissal Procedures
+Half-day Toddler Dismissal Procedures

 - Park and wait at the first gate on the way to the toddler playground to collect your child. - Toddler parents/guardians will pick up their child from an MSD staff member at the first gate on the way to the Toddler playground. - Please be sure you are wearing a face covering and social distancing while you wait.